-- 1. You are scheduled to visit Manukau Institute of Technology (MIT) on Wednesday 12 August 2020, from 2.30-3.30pm. - The purpose of your visit is to formally launch the construction sector Centre of Vocational Excellence (CoVE) - ConCoVE, which will be hosted at the New Zealand Institute of Skills and Technology (NZIST) subsidiary MIT. - 3.
+- 1. You are scheduled to visit Manukau Institute of Technology (MIT) on Thursday 3 September 2020, from 11.15am - 12.20pm.
+There will be a stand up with the press at 12.00pm - 12.20pm. - 2.
+The purpose of your visit is to formally announce the formation of the first two Centres of Vocational Excellence (CoVEs).
+These are the Construction CoVE and the Food and Fibre CoVE.
+The construction CoVE - ConCoVE, will be hosted at the New Zealand Institute of Skills and Technology (NZIST) subsidiary MIT. - 3.
 This backgrounder provides you with a brief summary of MIT including funding and issues that may be raised; an overview of CoVEs; and information about the construction and primary sector CoVEs.
 An overview of MIT's funding for 2020 is attached as Appendix 1.
-Biographies of key attendees are attached as Appendix 2. - David Strong, Portfolio Director, Reform of Vocational Education; and Deirdre Marshall, CoVEs Project Lead and Manager, Delivery and Projects, from the Tertiary Education Commission (TEC) will also be attending. - 5.
+Biographies of attendees are attached as Appendix 2. - 4.
+The Prime Minister, Minister Robertson and Minister Salesa will also be attending. - 5.
+As the region is at COVID-19 Alert level 2 and gatherings must not exceed 10 people in Auckland, the number of attendees at this event will be limited. - 6.
 We recommend this event backgrounder is proactively released following the event.